Mercè Rodoreda: Geneva

 In 1959, Rodoreda began to write the novel that was possibly the best of her career The Time of the Doves (Colometa), published in 1962 as La plaça del Diamant for El Club de los Novelistas.
-In 1960, she submitted the novel to the Premi Sant Jordi de novel·la, previously known as the Joanot Martorell Prize, however, she did not win but the Enric Massó y Urgellès prize was won with her novel Vivir es no facil (Living is not easy).
+In 1960, she submitted the novel to the Premi Sant Jordi de novel·la, previously known as the Joanot Martorell Prize.
+She did not win, but her novel Vivir es no facil (Living is not easy) won the Enric Massó y Urgellès prize.
 Joan Fuster also sent her to 'The Novelists Club', which at that time was run by Joan Sales.
 Sales was delighted by the novel and started a correspondence with Rodoreda.
 From that moment, she found in the Editor Club a space where she could pour her literary work, where Salas was a co-founder.
 When it was published in 1962, the novel was not exactly the one that had been presented for the Sant Jordi prize, but it had received an extension both in chapters and in corrections by Salas, Obiols and the author herself.

 Explaining the genesis of La Plaza del Diamante might be interesting, but is it possible to explain how a novel is formed, what impulses provoke it, how strong a will does it make it continue, that what has been done has to end with a struggle?
 Started easily?
 Would it be enough to say that I was thinking of it in Geneva looking at the Salève mountain or walking through La Perla del Lago? [...]
 I wrote it feverishly, as if every working day was the last of my life.
 I worked blinded; I would correct what I had written in the morning in the afternoon, ensuring that, despite the rush with which I was writing, the horse would not run out of control, holding the reins well so that it did not deviate from the path. [...]
 It was a time of great nervous tension, which left me half ill.